adamcathersides/lastfm-now-playing/README.md

 # Basic Usage

-In order for this to work you will require a lastfm api key and secret.
+In order for this to work you will require a lastfm api key.
 Grab one [here](https://www.last.fm/api/account/create)

 ## Install